loeiks/lua-macros/README.md

 After you replaced the paths now run `WindowsKey+R` to launch `Run` on Windows then run this: `shell:startup` which will launch the folder of startup apps in Windows.
 While pressing `ALT` key drag the `LuaMacrosAutoRunner.ahk` script into that folder to create a shortcut for that `AHK` script.

 In this way when you start Windows LuaMacros.exe will start just how you need it in minimized mode.

+> It may not start it in minimized mode because it's doing it with a delay of 2sec which might not be enough always, I'm looking for a solution to this but for now just let you know.
+If your PC fast enough it should work without any problem tho.

 ### Step 3: Setup Autolaunch for AHK Scripts (Optional)